fluid-music/fluid-music/README.md

 ## Stability

 The Fluid Music API is in beta, and has **not yet stabilized**.
 However, there will be **no major changes** prior to version `1.0`.

-See [About Fluid Music](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/about.md) and [Useful, Welcoming Software](https://web.media.mit.edu/~holbrow/post/useful-welcoming-software/) for more details.
+See [About Fluid Music](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/about.md) for more details.

 ## Learn More